 What are the consequences if this rulemaking does not go forward?
 Are there alternatives to rulemaking?

-Rulemaking is required by HB 692.
+This rulemaking is required to implement HB 692.
 If this rulemaking doesn't go forward, TCEQ would not be compliant with state statute.

-Key points in the proposal rulemaking schedule:
+Key points in the adoption rulemaking schedule: